core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # The Group Manager # {#group-manager}

 As with OSCORE, endpoints communicating with Group OSCORE need to establish the relevant Security Context.
 Group OSCORE endpoints need to acquire OSCORE input parameters, information about the group(s) and about other endpoints in the group(s).
-This document is based on the existence of an entity called Group Manager and responsible for the group, but it does not mandate how the Group Manager interacts with the group members.
+This document is based on the existence of an entity called the Group Manager which is responsible for the group, but it does not mandate how the Group Manager interacts with the group members.
 The list of responsibilities of the Group Manager is compiled in {{sec-group-manager}}.

-A possible Group Manager to use is specified in {{I-D.ietf-ace-key-groupcomm-oscore}}, where the join process is based on the ACE framework for authentication and authorization in constrained environments {{RFC9200}}.

-The Group Manager assigns an integer Key Generation Number to each of its groups, identifying the current version of the keying material used in that group.
-The first Key Generation Number assigned to every group MUST be 0.
-Separately for each group, the value of the Key Generation Number increases strictly monotonically, each time the Group Manager distributes new keying material to that group (see {{sec-group-key-management}}).
-That is, if the current Key Generation Number for a group is X, then X+1 will denote the keying material distributed and used in that group immediately after the current one.

 The Group Manager assigns unique Group Identifiers (Gids) to the groups under its control.
 Also, for each group, the Group Manager assigns unique Sender IDs (and thus Recipient IDs) to the respective group members.
 According to a hierarchical approach, the Gid value assigned to a group is associated with a dedicated space for the values of Sender ID and Recipient ID of the members of that group.
 When an endpoint (re-)joins a group, it is provided also with the current Gid to use in the group.
+The Group Manager also assigns an integer Key Generation Number counter to each of its groups, identifying the current version of the keying material used in that group.
+Further details about identifiers and keys is provided in {{sec-group-key-management}}.

-The Group Manager maintains records of the authentication credentials of endpoints in a group, and provides information about the group and its members to other group members and to external entities with selected roles (see {{sec-additional-entities}}).
-Upon endpoints' joining, the Group Manager collects such authentication credentials and MUST verify proof-of-possession of the respective private key.
+The Group Manager maintains records of the authentication credentials of endpoints in a group, and provides information about the group and its members to other group members (see {{setup}}), and to external entities with a specific role (see {{sec-additional-entities}}).

+## Set-up of New Endpoints # {#setup}

-An endpoint acquires group data such as the Gid and OSCORE input parameters including its own Sender ID from the Group Manager, and provides information about its authentication credential to the Group Manager, for example upon joining the group.
+An endpoint acquires group data such as the Gid and OSCORE input parameters including its own Sender ID from the Group Manager, with which it can derive the Sender Context.

-Furthermore, when joining the group or later on as a group member, an endpoint can retrieve from the Group Manager the authentication credential of the Group Manager as well as the authentication credential and other information associated with other members of the group, with which it can derive the corresponding Recipient Context.
-Together with the requested authentication credentials, the Group Manager MUST provide the Sender ID of the associated group members and the current Key Generation Number in the group.
+When joining the group or later on as a group member, an endpoint can also retrieve from the Group Manager the authentication credential of the Group Manager as well as the authentication credential and other information associated with other members of the group, with which it can derive the corresponding Recipient Context.
 An application can configure a group member to asynchronously retrieve information about Recipient Contexts, e.g., by Observing {{RFC7641}} a resource at the Group Manager to get updates on the group membership.

-## Support for Signature Checkers # {#sec-additional-entities}

-The Group Manager may serve signature checkers, e.g., intermediary gateways, which verify  countersignatures of messages protected in group mode (see {{sec-processing-signature-checker}}).
-These entities do not join a group as members, but can retrieve authentication credentials of group members and other selected group data from the Group Manager.

-In order to verify countersignatures of messages in a group, a signature checker needs to retrieve the following information about the group:

-* The current ID Context (Gid) used in the group.

-* The authentication credentials of the group members and the Group Manager.

-  If the signature checker is provided with a CWT for a given entity, then the authentication credential associated with that entity is the untagged CWT.

-  If the signature checker is provided with a chain or a bag of X.509 / C509 certificates or of CWTs for a given entity, then the authentication credential associated with that entity is the end-entity certificate or end-entity untagged CWT.

-* The current Signature Encryption Key (see {{ssec-common-context-group-enc-key}}).

-* The identifiers of the algorithms used in the group (see {{sec-context}}), i.e.: i) Group Encryption Algorithm and Signature Algorithm; and ii) AEAD Algorithm and Pairwise Key Agreement Algorithm, if the group uses also the pairwise mode.

-A signature checker MUST be authorized before it can retrieve such information, for example with the use of {{I-D.ietf-ace-key-groupcomm-oscore}}.
+ Upon endpoints' joining, the Group Manager collects authentication credentials and SHOULD verify proof-of-possession of the respective private key.
+Together with the requested authentication credentials, the Group Manager MUST provide the Sender ID of the associated group members and the current Key Generation Number in the group (see {{sec-group-key-management}}).

+An endpoint may join a group, for example, by explicitly interacting with the responsible Group Manager, or by being configured with some tool performing the tasks of the Group Manager.
+When becoming members of a group, endpoints are not required to know how many and what endpoints are in the same group.

+Communications between a joining endpoint and the Group Manager must be secured.
+Specific details on how to secure communications between joining endpoints and a Group Manager are out of the scope of this document.

+The Group Manager must verify that the joining endpoint is authorized to join the group.
+To this end, the Group Manager can directly authorize the joining endpoint, or expect it to provide authorization evidence previously obtained from a trusted entity.
+Further details about the authorization of joining endpoints are out of scope.

+In case of successful authorization check, the Group Manager provides the joining endpoint with the keying material and parameters of group members.
+The actual provisioning of keying material and parameters to the joining endpoint is out of the scope of this document.

+A possible Group Manager is specified in {{I-D.ietf-ace-key-groupcomm-oscore}}, where the join process is based on the ACE framework for authentication and authorization in constrained environments {{RFC9200}}.

 ## Management of Group Keying Material # {#sec-group-key-management}